JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 -  `--help` - show help
 -  `--version` - show version
 -  `--non-interactive` - run in non-interactive mode
 -  `-e | --email` - mail address to use for the Let's Encrypt SSL certificate
 -  `-p | --password` - password to use for the MySQL root user
 -  `-ftp | --ftp_port` - port to use for the FTP server
 -  `-ssh | --ssh_port` - port to use for the SSH server
 -  `-http | --http_port` - port to use for the HTTP server
 -  `-https | --https_port` - port to use for the HTTPS server
--  `-mysql | --mysql_port` - port to use for the MySQL server
--  `-varnishP | --varnish_port` - port to use for the Varnish server
--  `-hn | --hostname` - hostname to use for the server
+-  `-h | --hostname` - hostname to use for the server
--  `-dmn | --domain` - domain name to use for the server
+-  `-d | --domain` - domain name to use for the server
 -  `-php | --php` - PHP version to install (7.4, 8.1)
 -  `-mc | --memcached` - install Memcached
+-  `-hhvm | --hhvm` - install HHVM
 -  `-nginx | --nginx` - install Nginx
 -  `-varnish | --varnish` - install Varnish
--  `-hhvm | --hhvm` - install HHVM
+-  `-varnishP | --varnish_port` - port to use for the Varnish server
--  `-mdb | --mariadb` - install MariaDB
+-  `-mariadb | --mariadb` - install MariaDB
+-  `-mariadbP | --mariadb_port` - port to use for the MariaDB server
+-  `-mariadbU | --mariadb_user` - user to use for the MariaDB server
+-  `-mariadbPw | --mariadb-password` - password to use for the MariaDB root user
--  `-rdb | --redis` - install Redis
+-  `-redis | --redis` - install Redis
+-  `-postgre | --postgre` - install PostgreSQL
 -  `-pma | --phpmyadmin` - install phpMyAdmin
 -  `-csf | --csf` - install CSF firewall
 -  `-sendmail | --sendmail` - install Sendmail